-Educational materials explaining HIPAA's rules for the confidentiality of patient information and an online training session provided by MedScape: www.medscape.org
+Educational materials explaining HIPAA's rules for the confidentiality of patient information will be provided via a combination of internal and responsible vendor training

 FIT FOR USE

 Dispensary Manager will teach employees to sell fit-for-use cannabis products: cannabis products designed and created with specific customer conditions in mind.
 Topics include cannabinoids, methods of administration, dosages, strains and each product available for sale at the dispensary.